A-Level Geography Plate Tectonics Revision Notes

 - 1The Earth's lithosphere is divided into tectonic plates.

-- 2Plate boundaries can be divergent, convergent, or transform.
+- 2Plate boundaries can be classified as divergent, convergent, or transform.

-- 3Subduction zones occur at convergent boundaries where one plate is forced under another.
+- 3Subduction zones occur at convergent boundaries where one plate is forced beneath another.

 Simple Explanation